nk-clara/nk-clara.github.io/_projects/diffraction.md

   <figcaption>Source: <a href="https://www.technologyuk.net/telecommunications/telecom-principles/amplitude-modulation.shtml">technologyuk.net</a></figcaption>
 </figure>

 The key idea behind this Synth is to perform amplitude modulation on musical notes, where the carrier signal is a pure sine and the modulating signal is based on the amplitude pattern produced when light diffracts through a specific aperture.
 Here, "amplitude pattern" refers to the electric field amplitude as a function of position along the observation screen.
 I chose the amplitude pattern instead of the intensity pattern as the basis for this modulating signal, as it produces clearer differences in timbre.
-(Since $|E|^2 \propto I$, the intensity pattern drops much more quickly).
+(Since $$|E|^2 \propto I$$, the intensity pattern drops much more quickly).

 <div class="image-row">
   <figure class="post-figure">